 If you recently herniated a disc in a car accident, you may be wondering what to expect from a settlement.
 How much of a settlement to expect for a herniated disc depends on a number of factors.

-There is no average herniated disc auto accident settlement in Mississippi.
+There is no average herniated disc settlement caused by a car accident in Mississippi.
 However, there are a few things that you should keep in mind when pursuing your personal injury claim.

 Could I Have a Herniated Disc?

 Between each vertebrae of your spine is a small disc that acts as a cushion.
 A herniated disc occurs when the outer layer of a disc tears, exposing the inner portion.

 Your spine runs from the base of your skull to your tailbone.
 Therefore, your symptoms may be different depending on where the herniated disc is located.
 Usually, people herniate the discs in their lower back.

 While some herniated discs have no symptoms, the torn disc can press on a nerve, causing arm or leg pain.